LCapy/ICU-Validator/README.md

 # ICU Validator

 This project is a web-based tool for validating ICU strings inside WSXZ packages.
-It removes comments and validates the contents of `.xlf` files within WSXZ packages.
+It removes comments and validates all strings in the `.xlf` files, within the WSXZ packages.

 ## Features